TITLE 68: PROFESSIONS AND OCCUPATIONS

 D) Illinois Academy of Audiology and its affiliates;

-E) Any other accredited college or university, State agency, or any other person, firm, or association that has been approved and authorized by the Division in accordance with subsection (c)(2) to coordinate and present continuing education courses and programs in conjunction with this Section.
+E) Any other accredited college or university, State agency, or any other person, firm, or association that has been approved and authorized by the Division in accordance with subsection (c)(2) to coordinate and present CE courses and programs in conjunction with this Section.

 2) An entity, not listed in subsection (c)(1), seeking approval as a CE sponsor shall submit an application, on forms supplied by the Division, along with a $500 application fee.
 (State agencies, State colleges and State universities in Illinois shall be exempt from paying this fee.)
 The application shall include: